makerprism/ocaml-social-auth/packages/oauth2-client-lwt/README.md

-# social-auth-lwt
+# oauth2-client-lwt

-Lwt runtime adapter for `social-auth-core` with Cohttp HTTP client.
+Lwt runtime adapter for `oauth2-client` with Cohttp HTTP client.

 > **Warning**
 > This library is **not production-ready**.
 It was primarily built using LLMs and is still a work in progress.
 We are actively working towards making it stable and usable.